O’Reilly Media Word Template Quickstart Guide

 Code Annotations

-Creating callouts in the O’Reilly Word template is a bit of a hack, but certainly doable.
-The following example shows you how.
+The following example shows you how to create callouts in your book.
 Include a note to production at the first occurrence to ensure that the callouts are processed correctly.

 Production: Using !!CO1!!, !!CO2!!, etc. to indicate callouts throughout.
 Match the callouts with the list that follows.